Conversion optimization and SEO have a rather symbiotic relationship — they rely on each other in order to function properly.

 Sharpening your focus is a top-down process that starts with the structure of your website.
-If you’re not familiar with the concept of SEO silos, it’s time to read up.

 How you organize your pages directly impacts how search engines crawl your site and users find the information they need.
-So-called ‘silos’ give your content a natural place to exist within your site.

 With a well-defined site architecture in place, your next task is ensuring the content of your landing pages remains highly focused.
 Segment variations of your central theme using a clear header hierarchy and tie in a strong call-to-action that speaks to the specific reader.